prudchi/Healthcare-Analytics/README.md

 ---

 ## Key Insights
-- Gender distribution revealed [almost the same proportion of male and female patients, with males ahead by around 0.10%].
+- Gender distribution revealed [almost the same proportion of male and female patients, with slightly more males].
 - The average patient age was approximately [52 years].
 - Billing analysis showed [majority of revenue from patients of the 66+ age group].